 I’m not looking for a vaccine debate here, and if you think that’s what I’m saying, you’ve missed my point.

 I believe in the dangers of unvaccinated people.
 There’s an implication for public health: babies, schools, hospitals and nursing homes where exposure can be deadly.
 At the same time, I acknowledge there is a group of vaccine-injured that neither the government nor medicine seems to address.

 Like many parents, I got sick and tired of the condescending pat on the head.

 My point is that western medicine’s way of patronizing parents who are desperate for answers causes them to look elsewhere.
 To Jenny McCarthy for medical advice.
 She’s been vilified for her views (and I can’t say I’m a raving fan).
 But, if you really think about it, Jenny McCarthy is a mom.
 Using her platform to acknowledge moms cast aside as “over-reactive” by pediatricians everywhere.
 Perhaps, as mom, she’s no different than me -someone sick and tired of condescending doctors who offer no solutions, advice, or ideas about what comes next.
 As parents, all we want is to love and do what’s best for our kids.

 Paternalism built the lunatic fringe

 Getting medical advice from non-medical people can be dangerous and can bring out the lunatic fringe.
 There’s a group, for example, who prescribes bleach as an autism cure.
+Sickening, right?
 But I would argue that the medical community’s inability and unwillingness to acknowledge parents in a meaningful way for too many years indirectly caused this.
 Indeed, caused parents to take SOME action, seek acknowledgement, and answers.
 To equate science with conspiracy.
-Medical paternalism is the same as inaction, and therefore, causes reaction.
+Medical paternalism created some of these unintended consequences.